-With all this talk about single-use plastics in the news lately, you might be wondering how you can make an impact on a smaller level.
+With all this talk about single-use plastics in the past few years, you might be wondering how you can make an impact on a smaller level.
 The EPA says one of the most effective ways you can reduce your carbon footprint is by trying not to create new waste by using environmentally friendly items that use less packaging and less raw materials.
-To get you started, these are just 13 environmentally friendly items you can keep in your purse and use every single day.
+To get you started, we're bringing you a list of environmentally friendly items you can keep in your purse and use every single day.

 What actually makes a product greener and more sustainable is complicated, says the EPA, but the organization considers the various ways products could affect human health and the environment throughout their life cycles.
 This includes the products effects on toxic exposures, air pollution, water pollution, climate change, ozone depletion, natural resource use, waste disposal, and ecosystem damage, according to the EPA.